nealmm/nealmm.github.io/src/content/post/react-server-components/index.md

 };
 ```

-Go ahead and run `npm run build` again with this new configuration and let's see what Webpack outputs.
+Now, run `npm run build` again with this new configuration and let's see what Webpack outputs.
 In addition to `main.js`, you should now see another JavaScript file and a couple of JSON files sitting in `dist`.
 What's going on here?

 Well, one of the benefits that RSCs confer is *automatic code splitting*.
-Now, instead of one big bundle containing your entire React application, your code is split into multiple smaller bundles.
+Now, instead of one big bundle containing the entire React application, the code is split into multiple bundles.
 This additional JavaScript file actually contains the code for `Counter`; because we declared it to be a client component, it was split off into its own bundle.
-The JSON files generated by this new Webpack configuration help React keep track of the bundles it produced; for our purposes here, we'll only need the `react-client-manifest.json` file.
+The JSON files generated by this new Webpack configuration help React keep track of the bundles it produced; for our purposes, we'll only need one of them—the `react-client-manifest.json` file.

 ### Modify the Server Code

-The only thing left to do is implement the `/react` endpoint that our client-side code needs.
-The `react-server-dom-webpack` package provides the functionality to render server components, but we'll need to install two more packages in order to translate our component code into a form that can be used by our server.
+The only thing left to do is implement the `/react` endpoint that our client code needs, but we'll have to install two more packages in order to translate our components' code into a form that can be used by our server.

 ```
 $ npm install @babel/register @babel/plugin-transform-modules-commonjs
 ```

-We've already seen how to configure Webpack to compile JSX code via Babel in order to build our client-side code, but we'll also have to use Babel to compile JSX code into plain JavaScript for our server-side code.
+We've already seen how to configure Webpack to use Babel in order to compile JSX and build our client bundle, but we'll also have to use Babel to compile JSX for our server code as well.
 The `@babel/register` package exports a function that, when called, modifies Node's `require` function to pass imports through Babel.
 Note that our components are written as ES modules, whereas our server is a CommonJS module.
 The `@babel/plugin-transform-modules-commonjs` package enables Babel to transform ES modules into CommonJS modules.
-Using these packages, we can now import our component code into our server.
+Using these packages, we can import our components' code into the server.

-Then, modify `src/server.js` like so.
+Go ahead and replace the contents of `src/server.js` with the following code.

 ```js
 const express = require('express');